dmartine/TNRIS-workshop/native/create_an_appstudio_app.md

 7. Click ` Map Viewer Setting` and for the `Start Background Image` use beerbackground1024.jpg.
 Click `Start Button` and use brewerybutton.png.

-8. Click `Set`  and in search type Tnris and click Breweries in Texas and click `OK`.
+8. Click `Set`  and in search type Tnris and click the Breweries in Texas webmap and click `OK`.

 4. Download [this image](http://esri.github.io/geodev-hackerlabs/resources/pdxbackground.jpeg) for the background.